 Why Is This So Important?

-- 70% to 80% of All chronic disease conditions such as heart disease, Type 2 diabetes, and some cancers are the result of behavior and lifestyle…primarily the Big 3: Tobacco Use, Poor Nutrition and Inactivity.
+- Chronic disease conditions - such as heart disease, Type 2 diabetes, and some cancers - are the result of poor behavior and lifestyle choices such as tobacco use, poor nutrition and inactivity.

-- Each of us can improve some aspect of our health related behaviors to become our personal best.
-Whether it be eating better or practicing better portion control or being more active or just taking better care of ourselves in general.
+- Each of us can improve some aspect of our health-related behaviors such as eating more nutritious food or practicing better portion control, being more active or just taking better care of ourselves.
 Everyone has something that they can strive to improve on a daily basis.

-- The Office of State Human Resources covers an employee community of just over 95,000 employees, approximately 59% of us are between 40 and 59 years old with a mean age of 44.9.
-Our bodies change as we get older and our risk for chronic disease increases especially if we do not take good care of ourselves on a daily basis.
-How does North Carolina compare to other states…
+- The Office of State Human Resources covers an employee community of just over 60,000 employees; more than half between 40 and 59 years old.
+As adults get older, the risk for chronic disease increases, especially for those who do not take good care of themselves on a daily basis.

 How do I get involved in the wellness initiative within my agency?